 Classification Rules and Regulations

-World Para Powerlifting published an updated version of the World Para Powerlifting Classification Rules and Regulations – version 3 (March 2015).
-This document replaces any previous version of the World Para Powerlifting Classification Rules and Regulations and came into force on 1 March 2015.
+World Para Powerlifting published an updated version of the World Para Powerlifting Classification Rules and Regulations 2018-2020.
+This document replaces any previous version of the World Para Powerlifting Classification Rules and Regulations and came into force on 01 January 2018.

 The rules reflect the wording of the IPC Classification Code and are a revised version of the previous IPC Classification Rules.